-Your home is fitted with a dual zone heating system, which means you'll have two thermostats.
+Your home might be fitted with a dual zone heating system, which means you'll have two thermostats.
 One will either be in the hall or living room and the second will be in the main bedroom.
-The valves will be hidden in either a cupboard or in your bulk head, so make sure that you keep access to these.
+The valves will be hidden in either a cupboard or in your bulk head, so make sure that you keep access to these free, so an engineer can get to them when needed.